w3f/polkadot-wiki/docs/learn-parachains.md

 The vast majority of common good chains will likely be the unopinionated system level chains.

-### Public Utility Chains
+### Common Good Chains

-Public utility chains add functionality that doesn’t exist yet, but that the stakeholders believe will add value to the entire network.
+Common good chains add functionality that doesn’t exist yet, but that the stakeholders believe will add value to the entire network.
 Because public utility chains add new functionality, there is a subjective component to their addition: the stakeholders of the network must believe that it is worth allocating a slot that would otherwise go to the winners of an auction, and thus would have an objective expression of conviction from its backers.
 Governance provides the means to internalize the value of the parachain slot and distribute it across all members of the network.

-Public utility chains will always be fully aligned with their Relay Chain stakeholder base.
+Common goodchains will always be fully aligned with their Relay Chain stakeholder base.
 This means that they will adopt the Relay Chain's native token (i.e. DOT or KSM) as their native token and respect any messages incoming from the Relay Chain and system level parachains at face value.

-Some examples of potential public utility chains are bridges, DOT/KSM-denominated smart contract platforms, and generic asset chains.
+Some examples of potential common good chains are bridges, DOT/KSM-denominated smart contract platforms, and generic asset chains.
 All of these could operate without a new token:

 - A bridge could add its own native token to charge as a toll, but in many cases that would be